baktirsukru/Obstacle-Dodge/README.md

-# First_Game
+# Obstacle Dodge
-A test repository to learn using github with unity.

-Another line.
+A Unity game where you try to get to the finish while dodging some obstacles